Sofia-Tasker/WebGL-Museum/README.md

-# cs432Final
+# Frog Museum
 Final for CS432 at Drexel University

 Miyo Imai and Sofia Tasker

+This is a WebGL project representing a room in a museum.
 To run the program, navigate to the cs432Final directory and run python -m http.server

 You can view the program in a browser on localhost:8000